Currently Available Units

 After you're full, take a walk to make more room for dessert.
 At Damen and Willow, enter Mindy's Hot Chocolate (1747 N. Damen, (773) 489-1747) where you'll find amazing desserts that are made with high quality chocolate.
 To cool off, go for a scoop of the salted caramel ice cream and to warm up you have to try their hot chocolate with house-made marshmallow.

-This is just a sample of the culinary adventure that awaits you in Bucktown.
+This is just a sample of the culinary adventure that awaits you in Bucktown restaurants.
 Make sure to check our list below for more places worth trying.

 Best Shopping Stops

-Keeping with the unique spirit of the neighborhood and its residents, Bucktown features some of the most distinctive shops in the city.
+Keeping with the unique spirit of the neighborhood and its residents, Bucktown features some of the most distinctive shopping in the city.

 Stop in to Uprise (1820 N Milwaukee Ave, (773) 342-7763) to check out a unique sporting goods store with walls of colorful skate decks and all the goodies that you need to look superb when riding.
 From shirts to shoes and hats, this is your one-stop-shop for skating gear.